translate/pootle/docs/server/commands.rst

 If no specific TM server is specified using :option:`--tm`, then the default ``local`` TM will be used.
 If the specified TM server doesn't exist it will be automatically created for you.

+By default translations from disabled projects are not added to the TM, but this can be changed by specifying :option:`--include-disabled-projects`.

 To see how many units will be loaded into the server use :option:`--dry-run`, no actual data will be loaded or deleted (the TM will be left unchanged):